Troutnut.com Fly Fishing for Trout Home

 "Bear Swamp," PA

 Thanks for the clarification, David.
 I agree that it makes no sense to have two species (one plant, one animal) with the same scientific name.
 I think you'll find, however, that a great many of the scientific and entomological sites have yet to catch up to this distinction.
 To see what I mean, you need only Google Corydalis cornuta.
 Numerous university and governmental sites use this name for the dobsonfly species in question.
-Upon checking Ethan Bright's site, I found the names Corydalus cornutus and Corydulus cornutus listed.
-I assume that the second is a simple typo.
 I trust that Corydalus cornutus is the accepted dobsonfly nomen, though the level of that acceptance leaves something to be desired.

 PS--Brett, welcome aboard.
 I'm glad you've decided to participate.
 My understanding is also that the formidable pincers of adult males are largely for show (unlike the larval mouthparts).